|

 School ethos

 As a school head can you suggest some other aspects?
-The following are identified as factors associated with a good school ethos:
+The

 • the general well-being of pupils